Foyin/nodejs/dictate/readme.md

 #### Purpose:
 This program just reads in what you type and dictates it back to you.
-Beginnings of exploring adding accessibility features for the visually impaired wo web apps.
+Beginnings of exploring adding accessibility features for the visually impaired to web apps.

 #### To run:
 Use command `bin/www`